PINTO0309/openvino2tensorflow/README.md

   <img src="https://user-images.githubusercontent.com/33194443/104584047-4e688f80-56a5-11eb-8dc2-5816487239d0.png" />
 </p>

-This script converts the OpenVINO IR model to Tensorflow's saved_model, tflite, h5, TensorFlow.js, TF-TRT(TensorRT), CoreML, EdgeTPU, ONNX and pb.
+This script converts the OpenVINO IR model to Tensorflow's saved_model, tflite, h5, TensorFlow.js, TF-TRT(TensorRT), CoreML, EdgeTPU, ONNX, Myriad blob and pb.
 And the conversion from .pb to saved_model and from saved_model to .pb and from .pb to .tflite and from saved_model to tflite and saved_model to onnx.

 Work in progress now.